New York Stock Exchange to launch branch in Dallas called NYSE Texas

 "It's exciting news and big news because it further accelerates our business growth here in Texas and in Dallas in particular," said Gersting.
 "I think most exciting is it solidifies Dallas as a major financial hub, not just locally and nationally, but puts Dallas and Texas on the global financial stage and I think the business community will be watching and be benefiting."

-An assistant professor of accounting at the University of Texas Dallas, Kirti Sinha, Ph.D., said she was not surprised by the move, since NASDAQ Inc. announced last year it was expanding to North Texas in Irving.
+An assistant professor of accounting at the University of Texas Dallas, Kirti Sinha, Ph.D., said she was not surprised by the move since NASDAQ Inc. announced it was expanding to North Texas in Irving last year.

 She said having the exchanges in North Texas will give companies locally and regionally, like in Oklahoma and Louisiana, more opportunities to list their companies and go public.
 She said the process is expensive and complex and having an office locally will make a difference.